Selection and improvement of product formulae for best performance of quantum simulation: Methods for comparison of product formulae

 \subsection{Thresholds for different order}

-If we wish to compare product formulae of \emph{different} order, then we need to take account of the values of $T$ and $\varepsilon$.
-Assume we have two integrators of order $k_1$ and $k_2$, with corresponding constants $\con_1$, $\con_2$.
-Given $T$ and $\varepsilon$, when the two integrators use the same number of exponentials we have $M_1 r_1=M_2 r_2$, thus
+If we wish to compare product formulae of \emph{different} order, then we need to take account of the values of $T$ and $\epsilon$.
+Assume we have two product formulae of order $k_1$ and $k_2$, with corresponding constants $\zeta_1$, $\zeta_2$.
+Given $T$ and $\epsilon$, when the two product formulae use the same number of exponentials we have $M_1 r_1=M_2 r_2$, thus

 This gives the threshold beyond which the higher-order product formula should be used for improved performance.
-Again, when considering eigenvalue error, $\con$ would be replaced with $\zeta$.
+Again, when considering spectral-norm error, $\zeta$ would be replaced with $\con$.
+In the case of eigenvalue estimation, the threshold is for $1/\epsilon_H$ rather than $T/\epsilon$.

-A limitation of this analysis it is assumed that the time step $(\epsilon/(\con T))^{1/k}$ is small enough for the scaling law for the error to hold.
+A limitation of this analysis is that it is assumed the time step $(\epsilon/(\zeta T))^{1/k}$ is small enough for the scaling law for the error to hold.
 To adjust the threshold for cases where the time step is large, we can consider a more general functional dependence of the error on the time interval as $f(t)$.
 Then we require for time $T$ and error $\epsilon$ that

 The cost is then proportional to $M\times r = M T/t$.
 For the threshold between two product formulae, we require

 That implies $t_2 = t_1 M_2/M_1$.
 For the total error to be equal to $\epsilon$ in each case, we then require